kevinfrei/EMP/README.md

 ## Stuff to do

-1. Debounce the living crap out of state saving to disk.
-Seriously, that's outta control.
-2. Break the persistence data into smaller chunks.
-The DB is read-only from the UI, after all!
-3. Add custom Playlist capabilities
+* Add custom Playlist capabilities
-4. Removing songs from playlists
+* Removing songs from playlists
   * Eventually enable reordering with drag & drop?
-5. Improve the views for pretty much everything
+* Improve the views for pretty much everything
-6. Playlist unique-ification
+* Playlist unique-ification
-7. Media "info" (using node-mediainfo seems like the right thing to do)
+* Media "info" (using node-mediainfo seems like the right thing to do)
   * Media metadata editing!
-8. Make adding new music "append" new keys (no key re-use)
+* Make adding new music "append" new keys (no key re-use)
-9. Make changing music "migrate" keys
+  * Make changing music "migrate" keys
   * Only when renaming files/moving files around happesn
-1. Add album covers
+* Add album covers
   * Maybe try to get band photos?
-2. Make 'Search' work.
+* Make 'Search' work.
-3. Make a miniplayer!
+* Make a miniplayer!
-4. Testing!
+* Testing!
 Testing!
 Testing!

 ## Stuff to remember